• Skip to primary navigation

 Ingredients

-• 2 pounds potatoes (900 g) cooked with the skin on, cooled down
+- 2 pounds potatoes cooked with the skin on, cooled down

-• 1 teaspoon salt for dumplings, plus mor to salt the water
+- 1 teaspoon salt for dumplings, plus more to salt the water

 Instructions

-• MAKE AHEAD: Boil the potatoes with their skins the day before and let them cool completely (preferably overnight).
+- MAKE AHEAD: Boil 2 pounds potatoes with their skins on the day before and let them cool completely, preferably overnight.
 Before making the potato dough, bring a pot of lightly salted water to a boil on the stove.

-• Peel the cooled potatoes and shred them finely on a hand grater.
+- Peel the cooled potatoes and finely shred them using a hand grater.

-• Place shredded potatoes in a large mixing bowl.
-Whisk together the flour, farina, potato starch, and salt.
-Add to the potatoes along with a whole egg.
+- Place the shredded potatoes in a large mixing bowl.
+In a separate bowl, whisk together 2 cups all-purpose flour, 1 1/4 cup cream of wheat, 1/2 tablespoon potato starch, and 1 teaspoon salt.
+Add this mixture to the potatoes along with 1 medium egg.

-• Process the potato mass into a homogenous, smooth dough.
-Keep a small amount of flour on the side so that you can dip your hands in it in case the potato dough gets too sticky.
+- Knead the potato mixture into a homogeneous, smooth dough.
+Keep a small amount of flour on the side to dip your hands in case the potato dough becomes too sticky.

-• Divide the dough into two equal parts.
-On a work surface, roll each into a 2-3 inch (5-7 cm) thick cylinder.
-The length of the cylinder is determined by the diameter of the pot you will be cooking the dumplings in.
-It is usually in the range of 8-10 inches (20-25 cm).
+- Divide the dough into two equal parts.
+On a work surface, roll each part into a 2-3 inch (5-7 cm) thick cylinder.
+The length of the cylinder should be determined by the diameter of the pot you will be cooking the dumplings in, typically around 8-10 inches (20-25 cm).

-• Immediately after forming the dumplings, place them in slightly boiling water.
-Check after a while.
-If they are stuck to the bottom, use a fork to gently release them to float.
+- Immediately after forming the dumplings, place them in slightly boiling water.
+After a few minutes, check if they are stuck to the bottom.
+If so, use a fork to gently release them, allowing them to float.

-• When cooked, carefully remove the dumplings from the pot – a long slotted spoon is a great tool for it.
+- When cooked, carefully remove the dumplings from the pot.
+If you have one, use a long slotted spoon.

 Notes